 CIMBS introduced rTMS treatment in India in 2008, shortly after approval by US FDA.
 The team uses high quality imported European machines.
 The team has treated hundreds of patients – from India and abroad – with rTMS for over a decade.
 The CIMBS rTMS unit offers cutting-edge and advanced treatments for several psychiatric and neurological disorders.

-CIMBS has since pioneered the treatment in India, and through its vast experience has contributed significantly to major research projects and has trained other doctors on the use of rTMS.
+CIMBS is a pioneer of rTMS treatment in India, and through its vast experience and international collaborations it has contributed to scientific research and trained hundreds of doctors.

 Frequently Asked Questions about rTMS:

 Q1.
 What is rTMS and how does it work?

 Repetitive Transcranial Magnetic Stimulation (rTMS) is a non-surgical, non invasive, non-pharmacological technique where an electromagnetic field, roughly the strength of an MRI scan, non-invasively passes multiple magnetic pulses per second through the skull.
 These magnetic pulses stimulate the targeted areas of the underlying brain tissue to produce therapeutic changes.